balazimichal/reactnd-project-udaci-cards/README.md

 - Project must pass following rubic: https://review.udacity.com/#!/rubrics/1021/view

 ## Testing
-Both iOS and Android have been tested and styles were slightly adjusted to represent better given platform.
+App was tested on Both iOS and Android emulators and on Nexus5 device.
+Styles were slightly adjusted to represent better each given platform.